Jun-CEN/SegmentAnyRGBD/README.md

 - Authors: [Jun Cen](https://cen-jun.com), [Yizheng Wu](https://scholar.google.com/citations?user=0_iF4jMAAAAJ&hl=zh-CN), [Xingyi Li](https://scholar.google.com/citations?user=XDKQsvUAAAAJ&hl=zh-CN), [Jingkang Yang](https://jingkang50.github.io/), [Yixuan Pei](https://github.com/peiyixuan), [Lingdong Kong](https://ldkong.com/)
 - Institutes: The Hong Kong University of Science and Technology, Huazhong University of Science and Technology, Nanyang Technological University, Xi'an Jiaotong University, National University of Singapore

-🎉🎉🎉 Welcome to the Segment AnyRGBD GitHub repository! 🎉🎉🎉
+🎉🎉🎉 Welcome to the Segment Any RGBD GitHub repository! 🎉🎉🎉
 ***
 🤗🤗🤗 Segment AnyRGBD is a toolbox to segment **rendered depth images** based on SAM!
 Don't forget to star this repo if you find it interesting!
 [![Hugging Face Spaces](https://img.shields.io/badge/%F0%9F%A4%97%20Hugging%20Face-Spaces-blue)](https://huggingface.co/spaces/jcenaa/Semantic_Segment_AnyRGBD)
-## 🤩 Introduction
+## 🥳 Introduction
 We find that humans can naturally identify objects from the visulization of the depth map, so we first map the depth map ([H, W]) to the RGB space ([H, W, 3]) by a [colormap](https://matplotlib.org/stable/tutorials/colors/colormaps.html#lightness-of-matplotlib-colormaps) function, and then feed the **rendered depth image** into SAM.
 Compared to the RGB image, the rendered depth image ignores the texture information and focuses on the **geometry** information.
 The input images to SAM are all **RGB** images in SAM-based projects like [SSA](https://github.com/fudan-zvg/Semantic-Segment-Anything), [Anything-3D](https://github.com/Anything-of-anything/Anything-3D), and [SAM 3D](https://github.com/Pointcept/SegmentAnything3D).
 We are the first to use SAM to extract the geometry information directly.
-The following figures show that the SAM segments the table into 4 parts based on the RGB image, but segments the table as a whole object when inputs are rendered depth images.
+The following figures show that depth maps with different colormap functions has different SAM results.
 <p align="center">
 <img src="resources/examples_2.png" width="100%">
 </p>